 1. Get mental stimulation

-Through research with mice and humans, scientists have found that brainy activities stimulate new connections between nerve cells and may even help the brain generate new cells, developing neurological “plasticity” and building up a functional reserve that provides a hedge against future cell loss.
+Through research with mice and humans, scientists have found that brainy activities stimulate new connections between nerve cells and may even help the brain generate new cells, developing neurological “plasticity” and building up a functional reserve to hedge against future cell loss.

 Any mentally stimulating activity should help to build up your brain.
-Read, take courses, try “mental gymnastics,” such as word puzzles or math problems Experiment with things that require manual dexterity as well as mental effort, such as drawing, painting, and other crafts.
+Read, take courses, and try “mental gymnastics,” such as word puzzles or math problems.
+Experiment with things that require manual dexterity and mental efforts, such as drawing, painting, and other crafts.

 2. Get physical exercise

 Research shows that using your muscles also helps your mind.
-Animals who exercise regularly increase the number of tiny blood vessels that bring oxygen-rich blood to the region of the brain that is responsible for thought.
+Animals who exercise regularly increase the number of tiny blood vessels that bring oxygen-rich blood to the brain region responsible for thought.
 Exercise also spurs the development of new nerve cells and increases the connections between brain cells (synapses).
-This results in brains that are more efficient, plastic, and adaptive, which translates into better performance in aging animals.
-Exercise also lowers blood pressure, improves cholesterol levels, helps blood sugar balance and reduces mental stress, all of which can help your brain as well as your heart.
+This results in more efficient, plastic, and adaptive brains, which translates into better performance in aging animals.
+Exercise also lowers blood pressure, improves cholesterol levels, helps blood sugar balance and reduces mental stress, all of which can help your brain and heart.

 3. Improve your diet

 Good nutrition can help your mind as well as your body.
-For example, people that eat a Mediterranean style diet that emphasizes fruits, vegetables, fish, nuts, unsaturated oils (olive oil) and plant sources of proteins are less likely to develop cognitive impairment and dementia.
+For example, people who eat a Mediterranean-style diet emphasizing fruits, vegetables, fish, nuts, unsaturated oils (olive oil) and plant sources of proteins are less likely to develop cognitive impairment and dementia.

 4. Improve your blood pressure

 High blood pressure in midlife increases the risk of cognitive decline in old age.
 Use lifestyle modification to keep your pressure as low as possible.
-Stay lean, exercise regularly, limit your alcohol to two drinks a day, reduce stress, and eat right.
+Stay lean, exercise regularly, limit alcohol to two drinks daily, reduce stress, and eat right.

 5. Improve your blood sugar

-Diabetes is an important risk factor for dementia.
+Diabetes is a significant risk factor for dementia.
 You can help prevent diabetes by eating right, exercising regularly, and staying lean.
-But if your blood sugar stays high, you’ll need medication to achieve good control.
+But if your blood sugar stays high, you’ll need medication to achieve reasonable control.